RS:X Winter training camp 2013 - Weymouth Academy

 WPNSA officially opened on 1st April 2000, with residence taken up in the converted ex-naval offices, whilst the plans for the new Academy were taking shape.

-The brand new clubhouse was opened officially in June 2005 and is now fully operational with new external facilities including 30 pontoons, new slipways and much expanded room for boat storage and car parking.
+The clubhouse was opened officially in June 2005 and includes 30 pontoons, new slipways and much expanded room for boat storage and car parking.

 The academy has excellent shower, toilet and changing facilities.
 In addition there is a cafe style restaurant with free wi-fi including use of two computers.
 A viewing deck overlooks the harbour.